myaut/dtrace-stap-book/book/kernel/bio.md

 ![image:bio](bio.png)

-Both Solaris and Linux use SCSI protocol as unified way to represent low-level device access.
+[__index__:SCSI stack] [__index__:scsi (tapset, SystemTap)] [__index__:ioscheduler (tapset, SystemTap)] Both Solaris and Linux use SCSI protocol as unified way to represent low-level device access.
 SCSI devices can be stacked, i.e. with _device mapper_ in Linux or _MPxIO_ in Solaris, but we will have only single layer in our examples.
 In any case, this subsystem is called _SCSI stack_.
 All requests in SCSI stack are translated to SCSI packets (which can be translated to ATA commands or passed as is to SAS devices).
 SCSI packet is handled in a several steps:

 ---
 __Action__ | __Solaris__ | __Linux__